MartC53/QIAML/README.md

 * expensive
 * fragile

 Isothermal DNA amplification technologies, like recombinase polymerase amplification (RPA) have been put forth that are faster, cheaper, and more robust than qPCR.
 Yet isothermal amplification technologies are limited in their diagnostic capabilities as they are qualitative.
 However, **Recent studies in the Posner Lab Group have shown that RPA, an isothermal NAT, can also be quantitative through a spot nucleation to initial copy correlation** [1].
-Similar nucleation site analysis has been applied to other assays and targets and used ML to produce a quantification model which rivals our linear range [2].
+Similar nucleation site analysis has been applied to other assays and targets that used ML to produce a quantification model which rivals our linear range [2].
 Thus, we are interested in applying ML models to improve the linear range of our assay.
 1. Quantitative Isothermal Amplification on Paper Membranes using Amplification Nucleation Site Analysis Benjamin P. Sullivan, Yu-Shan Chou, Andrew T. Bender, Coleman D. Martin, Zoe G. Kaputa, Hugh March, Minyung Song, Jonathan D. Posner bioRxiv 2022.01.11.475898; doi: https://doi.org/10.1101/2022.01.11.475898